-The impact of learning collectives on STEM success was examined in a recent analysis of UCLA’s PEERS (Program for Excellence in Education and Research in the Sciences), designed for first and second year science majors from underrepresented backgrounds.
-This study’s findings are in line with our predictions: students receiving peer guidance and support early in their academic trajectory performed better in “gate-keeper” courses, moved faster through the degree, and graduated with higher grade point averages than the matched comparison group.
+The impact of learning collectives on STEM success was examined in an analysis of UCLA’s PEERS (Program for Excellence in Education and Research in the Sciences), designed for first and second year science majors from underrepresented backgrounds (Toven-Lindsey et al. 2015).
+According to this study, students receiving peer guidance and support early in their academic trajectory performed better in “gate-keeper” courses, moved faster through the degree, and graduated with higher grade point averages than the matched comparison group.

 Gosser, D. K., Kampmeier, J. A., & Varma-Nelson, P. (2010).
 Peer-Led Team Learning.
 Journal ofChemical Education 2010 87 (4), 374-380.
 DOI: 10.1021/ed800132w